 To make these comparisons, we first take the five by two set of independently randomized attribute levels for both the unconditional and conditional commitment attributes, specify these as ten possible outcomes, and treat them as independent conditions.
 We pair conditions based on their total carbon pollution reductions.
-For instance, we calculate the difference in support for the 10 percent unconditional commitment with the 0 percent unconditional + 10 percent conditional commitment.
+For instance, we calculate the difference in support for the 10 percent unconditional commitment.